MicrosoftDocs/dataexplorer-docs/data-explorer/external-tables-managed-identities.md

 ## 1 - Assign a managed identity to your cluster

 To use managed identities with your cluster, you first need to assign the managed identity to your cluster.
-This assignment provides the cluster with permissions to act on behalf of the assigned managed identity.
 There are two types of managed identities:

 * **System-assigned**: A system-assigned identity is connected to your cluster and is removed when the cluster is removed.
 Only one system-assigned identity is allowed per cluster.